Toby Esterhase: History

 In the aftermath of Haydon's exposure, Esterhase and the rest of the magic circle are disgraced.

 Despite being disgraced in the wake of Witchcraft's failure, it is revealed in The Honourable Schoolboy that Esterhase is the only survivor of the operational fallout.
 Haydon is killed before he can be traded to the Soviet Union, presumably by Prideaux, whilst Alleline and Bland are disgraced and forced out of the Service.
-Esterhase, however, is demoted to a surveillance agent role accompanying Smiley's lieutenants record their conversations with witnesses and sources.
+Esterhase, however, is demoted to a surveillance agent role accompanying Smiley's lieutenants to record their conversations with witnesses and sources.

 By 1977, the year of Smiley's People, Esterhase is retired from British Intelligence and operates a second-rate art gallery in London selling forgeries of Edgar Degas and other artists.
 During this time, he is approached to assist with a private operation by Vladimir, an Estonian dissident and ex-Circus asset formerly run by Esterhase and Smiley.
 Esterhase refuses and Vladimir is subsequently assassinated by the Thirteenth Directorate, Karla's specialist KGB division.
 When Smiley exits retirement to investigate, Esterhase somewhat shamefacedly recounts their meeting.

 When Vladimir's death leads Smiley to a possible means of trapping Karla, he recruits Esterhase for an espionage operation in Bern, to capture and interrogate one of Karla's agents.
 Esterhase serves as Smiley's field commander, reactivating the Lamplighters to follow, investigate, and eventually trap the Soviet spy in question—to use Smiley's theatrical analogy, Smiley writes the show, and Esterhase produces it—a job he performs superbly.
 He is also with Smiley in Berlin when Karla defects to the West and surrenders himself to Circus custody.

 Esterhase is a minor character in the short-story collection The Secret Pilgrim, occasionally referenced by the book's narrator, Ned.
 The book reveals that, between the time of The Honourable Schoolboy and Smiley's People, he became the head of the Circus' Vienna office.
 Esterhase is one of the central characters in a farcical vignette in which he gets rid of a charlatan—an exiled Hungarian professor based in Munich, who provides the British with virtually worthless information—by successfully convincing the CIA that he is a dauntless anti-Communist hero.
 Although Ned is infuriated by the incident, Smiley dismisses it as amusing.
 Esterhase reappears at the end of the novel to attend a speech given by Smiley, standing out from the crowd in an ostentatious tuxedo.

 Esterhase is briefly mentioned in a cameo role in A Legacy of Spies where he, together with Percy Alleline and Roy Bland, meet Peter Guillam at the field dispatch office at Heathrow Airport during a flashback; whether Toby is still alive in the present day is not revealed.